 The Ballot Measure

-We are bringing the issue of trophy hunting and trapping of Colorado wild cats to the voters via a ballot measure, which is legal and granted to our state’s citizens to use as a last resort when systems fail to act in the best interests of the majority of Coloradans and their values.
+We brought the issue of trophy hunting and trapping of Colorado wild cats to the voters via a 2024 ballot measure, which is legal and granted to our state’s citizens to use as a last resort when systems fail to act in the best interests of the majority of Coloradans and their values.

 Why Proposition 127?